---------------------------the "two o'clock show"

 "Love Boat" creator Jeraldine Saunders

-Composer Vic Mizzy (1916 - 2009) - he wrote the music for "The Addams Family," "Green Acres" and many Don Knotts movies
+Composer Vic Mizzy (R.I.P.) - he wrote the music for "The Addams Family" and "Green Acres"

 Former Hollywood reporter and gossip queen Rona Barrett